dfinity/ic-js/ADMIN.md

 1. Create a PR bumping versions

-- Upgrade `"version"` in all needed packages.
+- Upgrade `"version"` in the various library `packages.json`.
+If package depends on another package of ic-js, update the reference as well.
-- Update intra-library dependencies.
+- Update `"version"` in the root `packages.json` of the project.
-- Run `npm install` from root directory
+- Run `npm i` from root directory.
-- Update Changelog
+- Update Changelog.

 Example PR: https://github.com/dfinity/ic-js/pull/475

-2. Create a new release in Github page.
+2. Create a new Github [release](https://github.com/dfinity/ic-js/releases).

 This will start an action that build and publish the libraries.